Do you feel that your penis is too short or too thin, especially compared to other men?

 It’s the only non-surgical technique which does have research evidence to say it works, albeit very slowly.

-In 2010, 2 Italian researchers published an interesting article about penile lengthening in the urology journal BJUI, reporting that:
+In 2010, 2 Italian researchers published their interesting research into penile lengthening, reporting that:

 Although there are only a few well-conducted studies to assess their efficacy, it seems that these devices can produce an effective and durable lengthening of the penis, in both the flaccid and the stretched states.